Azcapotzalco Mexico City, Mexico Travel Guide

 Annual celebrations for the protecting saints of churches in different 'barrios'.
 The one for San Felipe y Santiago in May is noteworthy.

-Celebrated in late October and early November throughout Mexico City, including local traditions in Azcapotzalco, with altars and commemorations.
+Celebrated in the End of october and early November throughout Mexico City, including local traditions in Azcapotzalco, with altars and commemorations.

 Check official government websites for Azcapotzalco for updated event calendars to schedule your visit around cultural festivities.

-While Azcapotzalco may not be a main destination for high-end spa vacation spots, it delivers opportunities for relaxation within its urban context, contrasting the bustling city.
+While Azcapotzalco may not be a main destination for high-end spa vacation spots, it delivers opportunities for relaxation inside its urban context, contrasting the bustling city.

 Not available in Azcapotzalco.
 These natural attractions are outside Mexico City, needing day trips or longer excursions to states like Hidalgo or Morelos.

-Not typically found within the borough.
+Not typically is within the borough.
 Specialized retreats are generally in more tranquil, rural settings outside the city.

 Not applicable to Azcapotzalco, an inland urban area.
 For swimming, public or hotel pools exist in other parts of Mexico City.